dmquach/pokerprojectjs/README.md

 * Waiting on unfilled board instead of hands
 * Show losing hand with smaller border on hover
 * Make minimum two players
-* When new player is added add new red highlight for next card